Children with special education needs

 Your child may also need a health care plan if they require health care support.
 Talk with a staff member at your school about the details of your child’s health needs.
-You will need to complete a student health care summary and staff at your school can help you with this.
+You will need to complete a student health care summary.
+Staff at your child's school can help you with this.

 As a parent you want to choose the school that best suits your child, your family and your individual circumstances.
-The best school for your child may be your local school, an education support school, an education support centre, or a primary or secondary school with specialist facilities and programs for students with disability.
-Early intervention programs for children with autism are also available in some schools.
-In the early years of schooling, a combination of these may be suitable.
+The best school for your child may be your local primary or secondary school, an education support school, education support centre, or a school with an endorsed education support program.

 If necessary, the physical school environment may be modified so your child can access facilities, to gain the most out of their school experience physically, socially and academically.

-Once your child is settled in to school, regular communication with the teacher and other support staff is very important.
+Once your child is settled into school, regular communication with the teacher and allied professional staff is very important.

-The best way to make sure everyone is informed about your child’s needs is to make an appointment with the principal to discuss plans for your child.
-Remember to take copies of relevant documentation which the principal may want to keep on file.
+The best way to make sure everyone is informed about your child’s needs is to make an appointment with the principal to discuss your child’s education at the school.
+Remember to take any recent specialist or therapist reports and other assessments that you have not given to the school.
+The principal may want to keep these on your child’s file.

-The following will help ensure meetings are mutually beneficial:
+Use these tips to help make sure meetings are mutually beneficial:

 - Make a list of any issues or concerns you have.

 - Share the progress and success you have observed with your child’s education program.